Lentiviral vector in gene therapy

 There are multiple steps involved in the infection and replication of a lentivirus in a host cell.
 In the first step the virus uses its surface glycoproteins for attachment to the outer surface of a cell.
 More specifically, lentiviruses attach to the CD4 glycoproteins on the surface of a host's target cell.
 The viral material is then injected into the host cell's cytoplasm.
 Within the cytoplasm, the viral reverse transcriptase enzyme performs reverse transcription of the viral RNA genome to create a viral DNA genome.
 The viral DNA is then sent into the nucleus of the host cell where it is incorporated into the host cell's genome with the help of the viral enzyme integrase.
 From now on, the host cell starts to transcribe the entire viral RNA and express the structural viral proteins, in particular those that form the viral capsid and the envelope.
 The lentiviral RNA and the viral proteins then assemble and the newly formed virions leave the host cell when enough are made.

 Two methods of gene therapy using lentiviruses have been proposed.
 In the ex vivo methodology, cells are extracted from a patient and then cultured.
 A lentiviral vector carrying therapeutic transgenes are then introduced to the culture to infect them.
 The now modified cells continue to be cultured until they can be infused into the patient.
-In vivo gene therapy is the sample injection of viral vectors containing transgenes into the patient.
+In vivo gene therapy is the simple injection of viral vectors containing transgenes into the patient.